Common Aerial Yellowjacket

 Key Features

-- Distinct yellow and black striped abdomen
+- Distinct yellow 'breaks' in the black bands of the abdomen

 When You’ll See Them